LAP-BAND® Surgery

 What Is LAP-BAND® Surgery?

-The band is an inflatable device that is placed around the upper part of the stomach.
+The band is an inflatable device that is placed around the upper part of the patient’s stomach.
 The band is locked in place like a collar around the stomach and 3-4 stitches are placed on either side of the band to keep it in position, and to decrease the risk of band slippage.
 The collar is connected to a tube which has a port attached to it.
 This creates a closed system so that when saline is inserted via the port, it inflates a balloon inside the collar, creating a small stomach pouch.
-The saline amount will be adjusted over time based on how much you can eat and how much weight you are losing.
-The band also slows the emptying of food out of the pouch, causing you to feel full longer.
+The saline amount will be adjusted over time based on how much the patient can eat and how much weight they are losing.
+The band also slows the emptying of food out of the pouch, causing the patient to feel full longer.

 Dr. Joshua Long headshot